openintents/openintents/calendarpicker/README.txt

 selection to work properly, and it must support an ascending sort order.
 This is trivial when your backend is SQLite, but could be complicated if you decide to use a MatrixCursor for some reason.

+If you supply your data through Intent extras instead of with an SQLite-backed ContentProvider, the event selection activity won't work quite properly.